 - paying a small fee to an employment agency to find a well qualified and dependable employee

-Studio owners are turning to this option, not necessarily because they cannot afford the staff, but because it is the most efficient and customizable option available.
-Once studio management software is implemented into your company, certain hassles will be handled, such as:
+Dance studio owners are turning to this option, not necessarily because they cannot afford the staff, but because it is the most efficient and customizable option available.
+Once an online studio management software is implemented into your company, certain hassles will be handled, such as:

 - the management of billing and remembering who should be billed